AdobeDocs/commerce-php/src/pages/developer/security/xss-protection.md

 ### Static Test

-To check your .phtml template for XSS vulnerabilities, use the _Magento2.Security.XssTemplate_ sniff from [Magento Coding Standard][].
+To check your .phtml template for XSS vulnerabilities, use the _Magento2.Security.XssTemplate_ sniff from [Coding Standard][].
 This sniff finds all _echo_ calls in PHTML-templates and determines if the output is properly escaped.
 It covers the following cases: